emi65657/financial-app/README.md

 VITE_FIREBASE_APP_ID=your_app_id
 4. Run the development server
 bash
-Copy
+copy
 Edit
 npm run dev
 🌐 Live Demo
 Check out the live app here:
 🙌 Contribution
 Feel free to fork this repo, make changes, and submit a PR!
 All contributions are welcome.